 Growing up in the front range of the Colorado Rockies, I nurtured a lifelong love of the outdoors, and of sharing in the bounties of nature with family and friends.

-Beginning in the early 1980s, my parents began construction on my childhood home, a log house made of locally harvested beetle-kill pine that espoused sustainable principles.
-Working by hand over a period of four years, they instilled in me a deep fascination with the built environment and the craft of constructing meaningful spaces.
+Beginning in the early 1980s, my parents began construction on my childhood home, a passive solar log house made of locally harvested beetle-kill pine that kicked off my lifelong commitment to sustainable principles.
+Working by hand over a period of four years, they instilled in me a deep fascination with the built environment and a true appreciation of the craft of constructing meaningful spaces.

 Summer jobs always gravitated around the building trades - from jobsite gruntery at 14, to stone masonry, carpentry, cabinetry, and interiors.
 These experiences continue to inform my design philosophy and approach.

 In 2004, I graduated with a Bachelor of Arts in Architecture from Lehigh University, and in 2012, a Masters in Architecture from the University of Texas at Austin.
-Upon graduation, I spent two years working for Matt Fajkus Architecture, where I was lead designer and project manager on two award-winning and widely-published homes.
-Additionally, I led the design of two art installations, an experience that confirmed a love of Installation Art as a means for rigorous material exploration and design research.
+Upon receiving my MArch, I spent two years working for Matt Fajkus Architecture, where I was lead designer and project manager on two award-winning and widely-published homes.
+Additionally, I led the design, fabrication, and installation of two art installations - an experience that confirmed a love of Installation Art as a means for rigorous material exploration and design research.

-In 2015, fellow UT alum Ken Dineen and I began Raum Industries - a venture with the aim of exploring technological materials, products, and systems and incorporating them into large-scale art installations.
-Our growing client list includes SXSW, SpaceX, Mountain Time Arts, and others.
+In 2015, fellow UT alum Ken Dineen and I began Raum Industries - a venture with the aim of exploring technology, materials, products, and systems and incorporating them into large-scale art installations.
+Our growing client list includes SXSW, SpaceX, Mountain Time Arts, HomeAway, Kennedy Creative, and others.